-Russian Doll Seasons 1-2 (blu-ray TV series review)
+Russian Doll seasons 1-2 (blu-ray TV series review).

-‘Russian Doll’ could so easily have ground to a halt.
-Leaving her own 36 birthday party, computer programmer Nadia Vulvokov (actress Natasha Lyonne) gets hit by a car and then finds herself back in the bathroom at the party.
-She explores what happened and wrong steps, like slipping down the stairs, she dies and back to the bathroom.
-It would be so easy to have Nadia stay around the party but she finds she can get on to the next day and sees sorting out other people’s problems as a means to break the cycle.
-It doesn’t.
-She keeps dying and ends up back in the bathroom at the party.
-She then comes across Alan Zaveri (actor Charlie Barnett) who is having a similar problem and their ‘deaths’ go into synchronisation but neither can find a solution even when they shake their lifepaths up, trying to break the pattern.
-It allows time to try out all kinds of theories and finding they are wrong.
-Presumably, had they found it, they wouldn’t be alive to find out.
+Russian Doll could have easily ground to a halt.
+After leaving her own 36th birthday party, computer programmer Nadia Vulvokov (played by Natasha Lyonne) gets hit by a car and then finds herself back in the bathroom at the party.
+She explores what happened, but with each wrong step—like slipping down the stairs—she dies and ends up back in the bathroom.
+It would be easy for Nadia to stay around the party, but she finds she can move on to the next day and sees solving other people’s problems as a way to break the cycle.
+However, it doesn’t work.
+She keeps dying and returning to the bathroom at the party.

-In many respects, a theme of dying and coming back again and again has been done in the likes of ‘Star Trek: The Next Generation’ and ‘Stargate SG-1’ but this is the first time it’s done on a terrestrial time.
-The term ‘Russian Doll’ is a reference to a Matryoshka Doll, with a doll inside each layer.
-You peel back each one to see what’s inside.
+In many respects, a theme of dying and coming back again and again has been explored in shows like Star Trek: The Next Generation and Stargate SG-1, but this is the first time it’s done in a more grounded, terrestrial setting.
+The term Russian Doll references a Matryoshka doll, with a smaller doll inside each layer, symbolizing the layers Nadia peels back to uncover what’s inside.

-This second season really gets surreal towards the end but a lot is packed into each 30 minute episode and its easy to see why its getting plaudits in the USA.
-Is it Science Fiction or fantasy, I’m less sure.
-Just because we’re not given an explanation as to why and what is going on doesn’t necessarily make it easy to say which.
-If anything, you’re watching to find out what happens next.
-I’ve seen actress/co-writer/co-producer/director Natasha Lyonne in ‘Poker Face’ which made me want to see this earlier production.
-Both series has intelligent writing and unexpected twists and you can probably find them on Netflix if you don’t want to buy the blu-ray/DVD versions.
-The fact that ‘Russian Doll’ in both seasons takes something that has been previously done with an even better spin makes it even more remarkable.
+The second season becomes increasingly surreal towards the end, but each 30-minute episode is packed with content, making it easy to see why it’s receiving plaudits in the USA.
+Is it science fiction or fantasy?
+It’s hard to say.
+Just because we’re not given a clear explanation for what’s happening doesn’t make it easy to categorize.
+If anything, you watch to find out what happens next.
+I first saw Natasha Lyonne in Poker Face, which made me want to check out this earlier production.
+Both series feature intelligent writing and unexpected twists, and you can probably find them on Netflix if you don’t want to buy the Blu-ray/DVD versions.
+The fact that Russian Doll, in both seasons, takes something that has been done before and adds an even better spin makes it remarkable.

 GF Willmetts